lamvng/home-lab/README.md

 ## Solution and Implementation Choices

 - Homelab hosted on a laptop.
-- Choosing Kubernetes in favor of potential future investment in additional hardware.
-At the current scale, the stack could also be run without issues using Docker on a single node.
 - K3S for a lightweight and ready-to-use Kubernetes distribution.
 - Traefik as the ingress controller, since it is packed with K3s and requires no additional maintenance effort.
 - ArgoCD for GitOps-based deployment.